twigphp/Twig/doc/tags/macro.rst

 a default value.
 Here, ``name`` is required while ``value``, ``type``, and ``size`` are optional.

-.. deprecated:: 3.29

-    Calling a macro without a value for an argument that has no default value is deprecated as of Twig 3.29; the argument will be required in Twig 4.0 (until then, it defaults to ``null``).
-Give every optional argument an explicit default value.

 To accept an arbitrary number of extra arguments, declare an explicit variadic argument as described below.